-- I. Continue to maintain and update educational signage.
-A green informational sign with white text.
-The text reads: "Sherman Creek: The creek is one of the largest waterways in Atlantic Beach, and flows between City Hall and the Police Station.
-Sherman Creek has been enhanced from its natural state and created artificially in some locations to hold excess storm water.
-Sherman Creek is currently on the impaired waters list due to contamination and pollution."
-The sign is mounted on a wooden post. - II.
+- I. Continue to maintain and update educational signage - II.
 Install a gazebo for wedding, birthdays, and other events. - III.
 Add bicycle parking at all entrances. - IV.
-Plant landscaping around the lift station to screen the view and to capture odors.
-A photograph of a park area with a paved path, a wooden fence, and dense tropical landscaping including palm trees and various shrubs. - V. Add an ADA parking space in the parking lot off of Palm Avenue.
-A photograph of a large, mostly empty parking lot with a dirt surface.
-The lot is surrounded by trees and some buildings are visible in the background.

-VI.
-Install wayfinding signage around trailheads and entrances.

-VII.
-Create a pervious pavement or similar material bike path to connect Jack Russell Park to Bull Park and the Beach through Howell Park.
+Plant landscaping around the lift station to screen the view and to capture odors. - V. Consider adding vegetation and/or rocks to stabilize the creek surface - VI.
+Install wayfinding signage around trailheads and entrances. - VII.
+Create a pervious pavement or similar material bike path to connect Jack Russell Park to Bull Park and the Beach through Howell Park